lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 9. Copy the instrument and table, make second table have **"H`00`"** placed in different spot,
 10. Play those 2 instruments in 1 phrase (notice the hum changes when instruments/tables switch)

-**Check the table of Contents on the top of the page and redirect yourself to chapter that interests you, or would answer questions you have regarding Overclocked LSDj!**
+**Check the [table of Content on the top of the page](#advanced-guide-to-overclocked-lsdj-by-infu) and redirect yourself to chapter that interests you, or would answer questions you have regarding Overclocked LSDj!**

 ------------------------